How-to Identify Woven Chair Seats

 SHAKER TAPE

-The material is available in a variety of colors and primarily two widths of 1″ and 5/8″ and can be woven on just about any post and rail (with seat rails or dowels) chair frames.
+These tape seats can be woven on just about any post and rail (with seat rails or dowels) chair frame where rush or splints can be used.

 Pattern designs range anywhere from herringbone, checkerboard, diamond, and double-diamond to even more creative weaves!